elijahit/alka-hub-js/README.md

 # Alka Hub 🌐

 Welcome to the official repository of **Alka Hub**, a scalable and multi-language platform for creating white-label bots on Discord.
+Use the official bot by clicking -> [Invite Bot](https://discord.com/application-directory/843183839869665280) and contribute to its growth!

 ## 📋 Description
 **Alka Hub** is an open-source platform designed to manage multi-server bots on Discord, offering a customizable solution for users who need flexible and multi-language configuration.